laowantong/paroxython/paroxython/ref.md

 #### Construct `category`

-It may be interesting to indicate the category of the program with an all-encompassing hint `# paroxython: category` placed in its own line.
+It may be interesting to indicate the category of the program with an all-encompassing hint `# paroxython: category` placed on its own line.
 Examples of possible categories are:

 - `abstract`: a sort, a search, an algorithmic pattern, etc.
 - `biology`